LivingLegacyMedia/vowbound/chapter_09.md

 "That's a lie," Mira said, her voice breaking.
 "You're manipulating the trades.
 Making them hurt people."

-"I'm using the Law *as it exists*," the guard said.
-"Not my fault if the Law is cruel.
+"I'm using the Law *as it is*," the guard said.
+"The Law is cruel.
 Not my fault if every attempt to do good creates suffering elsewhere.
-That's just... balance."
+That's...justice."
 He turned to leave, then paused.
 "The Supreme Voice says you're welcome to try again.
 Free another Hollow.
 Kill another innocent.
 He's curious how many deaths your conscience can bear before you realize the futility of resistance."

 The guards withdrew, taking the dying woman with them.
 The remaining Hollow in the tent settled back onto their cots, returning to their empty sleep.